 Does insurance pay for marriage counseling?
 Yes, some insurance does pay for marriage counseling.

 At Guy Stuff, we don't take insurance as payment or bill insurance companies in order to protect your privacy and prevent other risks to you.
 If you'd like to use your insurance to pay for counseling, you'll need to check your insurance plan and find out if it will reimburse you for out-of-network mental health counseling.
-Many insurance plans have reimbursed Guy Stuff clients, so it's possible yours may too.
+Many insurance plans have reimbursed Guy Stuff patients, so it's possible yours may too.

 If your plan will reimburse you, we'll provide you with a monthly statement for you to use to get reimbursement.
 We require payment from you, however, at the time of service.